PerAdotz/Smart-Grids_ProsumersProject/Project_Guide.md

 - Eléonore Amélie Charvin - s334989
 - Luca Marchese - s349507
 - Lorenzo Eustachio Braia - s346316
+- Parnian Sarhadi - s343304

 ---

 ##  Project Overview

 This project implements a complete simulation of a prosumer community in a local energy market.
-The simulator models the behavior of 100 prosumers who balance their energy needs through a three-step hierarchical process, with transactions recorded on a blockchain using a Proof-of-Work consensus mechanism.
+The simulator models the behaviour of 100 prosumers who balance their energy needs through a three-step hierarchical process, with transactions recorded on a blockchain using a Proof-of-Work consensus mechanism.

 ### Project Requirements (from Course Instructions)